Sediment

 Lara the Olive Python (Liasis Olivaceus)

-DP: Gene Alberts
+Director of Photography: Gene Alberts

 Colourist: Nicholas Andrews